 - Support young people to remain at home or in other suitable living arrangements where possible

 - SASH (Safe and Sound Homes): Volunteers who provide a bed for the night in their own homes.
-SASH also has supported lodgings in some areas for up to two years
+Could you become a host for SASH?
+They are currently looking for hosts in Richmondshire to help support young people.
+All hosts receive payment to cover the cost of hosting.
+SASH also has supported lodgings in some areas for up to two years.

 - Foundation and YMCA: Foundation has a range of accommodation available to young people from supported hostels to resettlement accommodation.
 Foundation can also support young people when they are released from prison

-- No Wrong Door: No Wrong Door is a new way of providing support to young people who are within or leaving the care system
+- No Wrong Door is a new way of providing support to young people who are within or leaving the care system